- Microsoft Outlook allows you to access email, contacts, and events stored in the PST file while not connected to the network.

 - The PST file gets voluminous over time, causing the app performance issues.

 - Using the Outlook in-built Compact Now feature is an effective way to compress the file.

 Outlook uses PST files to store data on your computer, which allows you to access email, contacts, and calendars while not connected to the internet.
 Over time, the Personal Storage Table (PST) file can become large and cause performance issues.
 Thus, we will discuss how to reduce the PST file size.

 Alternatively, you can read about how to open PST files on Windows 11.

 The issues below are why you should reduce the size of a large PST file on your device.

-- Performance issues – A large PST file takes longer to process, affecting the Outlook functionality, resulting in issues like slower search, not enough system resources error, longer load times, and frequent crashes.
+- Performance issues – When creating PST files in Outlook, a large file takes longer to process, affecting the Outlook functionality.
+This can result in issues like slower search, not enough system resources error, longer load times, and frequent crashes.

 - File corruption risk – Large PST files are more susceptible to corruption which can result in data loss.
 Resizing will aid with the stress of fixing corrupt PST files and ensuring that your data remains safe and secure.

 Nonetheless, we will discuss steps to reduce the Outlook PST file on your PC.